-In the most recent years, the Triple Collocation (TC) technique (Stoffelen, 1998) has been established as a practical approach to evaluate the unknown error variance (with respect to the truth) of three mutually independent measurement systems without knowing the "true" status of the system (Yilmaz and Crow, 2014).
-This technique has been widely applied in hydrology to estimate errors in soil moisture, as well as to evaluate precipitation and vegetation property indicators (Dorigo et al., 2010; McColl et al., 2014).
-One key requirement in TC is the existence of linearity between the three estimates and the truth, which can fail in the case of strongly seasonal geophysical variables such as soil moisture (Su et al., 2014).
-Luckily, drought monitoring systems are usually based on soil moisture anomalies rather than actual values, hence providing a partial remedy to this problem and making soil moisture anomalies directly suitable for this methodology (Miralles et al., 2010).
-However, since most of TC studies focused on soil moisture dynamics rather than standardized anomalies, specific analyses are required to evaluate the accuracy of each dataset across the spatial domain.
+In the most recent years, the Triple Collocation (TC) technique (Stoffelen, 1998) has been 73 74 established as a practical approach to evaluate the unknown error variance (with respect to the truth) of 75 three mutually independent measurement systems without knowing the "true" status of the system (Yilmaz and Crow, 2014).
+This technique has been widely applied in hydrology to estimate errors in 76 77 soil moisture, as well as to evaluate precipitation and vegetation property indicators (Dorigo et al., 2010; McColl et al., 2014).
+One key requirement in TC is the existence of linearity between the three 78 79 estimates and the truth, which can fail in the case of strongly seasonal geophysical variables such as soil moisture (Su et al., 2014).
+Luckily, drought monitoring systems are usually based on soil moisture 80 anomalies rather than actual values, hence providing a partial remedy to this problem and making soil 81 82 moisture anomalies directly suitable for this methodology (Miralles et al., 2010).

-In the frame of an operational monitoring of agriculture and ecosystem drought, the availability of 87 soil moisture, or proxy datasets available in near-real time is crucial; within the Global Drought 88 Observatory (GDO, http://edo.jrc.ec.europa.eu/gdo/), developed by the Joint Research Centre (JRC) of 89 the European Commission, the soil moisture outputs of the Lisflood hydrological model and the land 90 surface temperature (LST) anomalies derived from the Moderate-Resolution Imaging Spectroradiometer 91 (MODIS) onboard the Terra satellite have been detected as suitable datasets for a near-real time 92 monitoring.
-In particular, Cammalleri and Vogt (2016) have highlighted how monthly-average LST 93 anomalies represent the best proxy of soil moisture variations across different climates in Europe when 94 compared to other LST-derived quantities.
-95
+In the frame of the operational monitoring of agriculture and ecosystem drought conditions in the 83 Global Drought Observatory (GDO, http://edo.jrc.ec.europa.eu/gdo/), developed by the Joint Research 84 85 Centre (JRC) of the European Commission, the soil moisture outputs of the Lisflood hydrological model and the land surface temperature (LST) anomalies derived from the Moderate-Resolution 86 Imaging Spectroradiometer (MODIS) onboard the Terra satellite have been detected as suitable datasets 87 88 for a near-real time monitoring.
+In particular, Cammalleri and Vogt (2016) have highlighted how LST anomalies represent the best proxy of soil moisture variations across different climates in Europe when 89 compared to other LST-derived quantities.
+90

-As a third dataset for the TC analysis, the combined active/passive microwave soil moisture dataset produced by the European Space Agency (ESA) in the context of the Climate Change Initiative (CCI) is used; even if this dataset is not currently updated in near-real time, it represents a valuable reference dataset for a global consistent time-series of microwave-based soil moisture maps (also, nearreal time updating is foreseen in the framework of the Copernicus Climate Change Services).
+As a third dataset for the TC analysis, the combined active/passive microwave soil moisture dataset produced by the European Space Agency (ESA) in the context of the Climate Change Initiative (CCI) is used; even if this dataset is not updated in near-real time, it represents a valuable reference dataset for a global consistent time-series of microwave-based soil moisture maps.
+The use of three independent sources of data (hydrological model, thermal and microwave remote sensing) helps ensuring to fulfill a key hypothesis of TC, which is the independency between the errors of the three models.